boobo94/boobo94.github.io/_drafts/webservice-architecture-golang.md

 }
 ```

-Another function that I need to call in _main.go_ is `InitDatabase()` which define the behavior of my ORM and set the automigration function
+As you can see inside NewDatabase, on line 8, it's called a function `InitDatabase()`, this function define the behavior of my ORM and action the AutoMigration

 ```go
 // InitDatabase initializes the database